 Routine chiropractic services cover necessary routine care.
-You are covered for unlimited visits per year of routine chiropractic services.
+You are covered for up to 30 visits per year of routine chiropractic services (combined with acupuncture services).
 You must use SCAN Health Plan's contracted routine chiropractic provider.

 You do not need a referral for an initial chiropractic visit.
 Any subsequent visits require prior authorization.